JoseSierra1982/express-node-website/README.md

 In such case any change we save, the server will restart :-)

 # Installing nodemon and JSON settings"
+To review, Nodemon is a tool that automatically restarts the server when changes are detected.
 In this section, we will review the steps for installing nodemon and the changes we need to make in the "package.json" file.
 Instead of rerun the server after any change we save in our application, we can install ["nodemon"](https://www.npmjs.com/package/nodemon).
 Any change we save our sever will restart automatically.

 We can install nodemon in two different ways: